 NPSPE 2026

-The 3rd International Conference on New Power System and Power Electronics (NPSPE 2026) will be held in Guangzhou, China during December 25-27, 2026 in hybrid format.
+The 3rd International Conference on New Power System and Power Electronics (NPSPE 2026) will be held in Harbin, China during December 25-27, 2026 in hybrid format.

 It serves as a professional platform for engineers and researchers to exchange ideas, share cutting-edge research outcomes, and deliberate on the latest technological advancements in new power systems and power electronics with distinguished experts and scholars worldwide.